The Complete Second Season

 review by Bobby Blakey

-This release not only includes all 13 episodes from the second season, but also an all-new special feature.
-Join the fight when Titans: The Complete Second Season available now on digital, Blu-ray and DVD from Warner Bros.
-Home Entertainment.
+This release not only offers up all 18 episodes of the season, but bonus content including a gag reel, deleted scenes, and featurettes on bringing this latest season to life.
+Join the fight to defend Gothan with Batwoman: The Complete Second Season available now on Blu-ray and DVD from Warner Bros Home Entertainment.